 The Department of Nursing affirms the WCU Vision, Mission and Values Statements and the College of Health Sciences Mission Statement.
-It shares the University's commitment to teaching, research, and service to individuals, families and communities.
+It shares the University's commitment to teaching, research, and service to individuals, families, communities and populations.
 The following statement reflects the Department of Nursing's philosophical beliefs.